 At Least It’s Not Dji-flatass

-Reasons to fear Djibouti:
+Other reasons to fear Djibouti:

 Djibouti’s Capital City is Djibouti — WTF?
 WTF?
 You can’t just use the same name over again.
 That defeats the entire point of names.
 The only exception to this rule is George Foreman.
 I’m totally okay with the fact that he named all five of his sons George Foreman.
 When you invent a grill that knocks out the fat but not the flavor you can do whatever the hell you want.
 As far as I know, neither of the Djiboutis have invented such a grill which means their redundant name must be perceived as a threat.